-This policy is intended to encourage and enable all staff, volunteer, Board members, Voting Members, program members and “outside community members” to raise concerns so that we can address and correct inappropriate conduct and actions.
-It is the responsibility of all board members, staff, and volunteers to report concerns about violations of our policies or suspected violations of law.
+The YMCA of Greater Saint John Complaint Policy is intended to encourage and enable all staff, volunteers, Board members, Voting members, program members, and “outside community members” to raise concerns so we can address and correct inappropriate conduct and actions.
+It is the responsibility of all Board members, staff, and volunteers to report concerns about violations of our policies or suspected violations of the law.

-- Complainants are provided clear and understandable reasons for decisions relating to complaints and are updated with relevant information throughout the process.
+- Complainants are provided clear and understandable reasons for decisions relating to complaints and are updated with relevant information throughout the process; and

 Types of Complaints

-Definition: A complaint is an expression of dissatisfaction about the service, actions, or lack of action by the YMCA of Greater Saint John as an organization or a staff member or volunteer acting on its behalf.
-Any staff, volunteer, Board member, Voting Member, program member and “outside community member” personally affected can complain and their complaint will be reviewed.
+Definition: A complaint is an expression of dissatisfaction about the service, actions, or lack of action by the YMCA of Greater Saint John as an organization, staff member or volunteer acting on its behalf.
+Any staff, volunteer, parent, client, Board member, voting member, program member, and “outside community member” personally affected can file a complaint and their complaint will be reviewed.

 Examples include but are not limited to:

 - Perceived or actual failure to do something agreed upon;

 - Failure to observe policy or law;